IDinsight/surveystream_flask_api/README.md

 ### Run the tests

-Once the images are built, the end-to-end tests can be run with the following commands:
+Once the images are built, the unit tests can be run with the following commands:

 `make login`

 `make -i run-unit-tests` (note the `-i` flag will ensure the container cleanup happens even if some of the tests fail)

+### Running the tests on CI/CD

+The unit tests will run on GitHub Actions on any `push` or `pull request` actions.